Shekharrajak/shekharrajak.github.io/_posts/2016-6-26-Coding-Period-week-6.md

     I discussed these things with [@thilinarmtb](https://github.com/thilinarmtb) (He have worked on `diophantine`.
 Blog link : [https://thilinaatsympy.wordpress.com/](https://thilinaatsympy.wordpress.com/page/2/)).
 Main points are :

-      Only the linear solver is incomplete,the algorithm in Diophantine module should be fixed.
-We can use `permute_signs` when we have even powers. you can update Diophantine module to use permute sign.
-But we should not returns `ConditionSet` for linear diophantine eq.
-For linear diophantine eq `diophantine()`returns parameterized solution which is complete most of the time.
+      Only the linear solver is incomplete, the algorithm in Diophantine module should be fixed (`permute_signs` or something like that won't help).
+We can use `permute_signs` when we have even powers in all variables.
+We should update Diophantine module to use permute sign.
+But we should not returns `ConditionSet` for linear diophantine eq. because for linear diophantine eq `diophantine()`returns parameterized solution which is complete most of the time.

     4. `classify_diop` can returns these `diop_type` :